• Skip to primary navigation

 Perfect Pairing

-Turn on your favorite horror movie --- bonus points if it involves zombies --- and pour yourself this Zombie Brains Halloween Cocktail.
+Turn on your favorite horror movie — bonus points if it involves zombies — and pour yourself this Zombie Brains Halloween Cocktail.
 You'll quickly feel the Halloween vibes with this delicious cocktail in hand.
-Please leave me a comment sharing your favorite moments of Halloween month as well as any recipe thoughts and don't forget to sign up for my newsletter.

 Cheers!